twofold-rsc/twofold/sites/website/src/pages/docs/guides/mutations.md

 }
 ```

-Now any component can import the `createPost` function and use it to create a new post.
+Now any component can import and use the `createPost` function:

 ```tsx
 // src/pages/posts/index.page.tsx